 EYFS sisters Miss Hannon & Mrs Mullally speak about their lockdown teaching experiences, turning boring remote learning into singing, dancing.. and even baking!

 We are sisters who are lucky enough to be working together in the EYFS at a form entry school (we love it!).
-We must admit this year has had it's fair share of challenges.
+We must admit this year has had its fair share of challenges.
 When we first heard that schools would be teaching remotely we actually found the idea quite daunting.
-Our initial reaction was 'Oh my goodness!
-How are we going to manage teaching 4 and 5 year olds online effectively?'.
+Our initial reaction was ‘Oh my goodness!
+How are we going to manage to teach 4 and 5-year-olds online effectively?’.

 During week one of remote learning, we decided we would give it our best shot and plan week two after looking at the engagement of the children and feedback from parents from the first week.
 WOW!
 We were totally blown away with the interaction, quality of work received and feedback.
 So much so that our first week became our permanent.

 We must admit, as much as we are missing the little superstars, we have absolutely adored every minute of remote teaching, we are the first to admit that it’s not been easy, but it has been truly magical.
 We are bursting with pride at the work that children have been producing and we genuinely do not know how the parents are doing it.
 We understand that it is so hard for parents working from home too but they seem to have just got on with it, they really have gone above and beyond!’